ElektraInitiative/libelektra/doc/help/kdb-cmerge.md

 The available strategies are:

 - `abort`: the merge will abort if any conflict happens and merge the 3 key sets together otherwise.
 - `our`: This option forces conflicting keys to be auto-resolved cleanly by favoring `our`.
-Changes from the other key sets that do not conflict with the `our` version are reflected to the merge result.
+Changes from the other key sets that do not conflict with the `our` version are reflected in the merge result.
 This works like the recursive strategy with the `ours` option from git-merge.
 - `their`: This is the opposite of `our`.
 The merge will use the `their` version when a conflict happens.

 If no strategy is specified, the merge will default to the abort strategy.